broegaard/telemed/README-SAIP.md

 Ensure you have docker installed and then start a mongodb container

     docker run -d --name db0 -p 27017:27017 mongo --noprealloc --smallfiles

+(The default MongoDB port '27017' is mapped into the host computer's port 27017, so you can access MongoDB on 'hostname:27017'.
+The switches --noprealloc and --smallfiles ensure that MongoDB does not eat up all your disk space at once.)

 Next start the server with a connection to it

     gradle serverHttp -Pdb=localhost

+If you run the MongoDB on another host, then tell the server using the -Pdb=(hostname) switch.

 Performance Testing